angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/LondonStolenBikes.png){: .align-center}

 **Did you know?** When some students were asked to recall the speeches, only 5% remembered a statistic, but 63% remembered the stories.
+Take notice of the dashboard above (thanks to Athan Mavrantonis, link in references).
+It depicts hours/days of analyzing in an accelerated manner.
 {: .notice--info}

 # Conclusion